Nonreciprocal current induced by dissipation in time-reversal symmetric systems: Introduction

 \section{Introduction}

 Nonreciprocity refers to the directional asymmetry of a physical response: the response to a drive in one direction is not equivalent to that for the opposite direction.
 This directional asymmetry originates from the breaking of inversion symmetry.
-At the same time, in the context of current response in crystals, time-reversal symmetry plays an essential role~\cite{Tokura2018,Nagaosa2024}.
+At the same time, in the context of current response in crystals, microscopic time-reversal (TR) symmetry plays an essential role~\cite{Tokura2018,Nagaosa2024}.
 This is because, within Boltzmann transport theory, nonreciprocal current response requires $k$-asymmetric band structure $\epsilon_{k}\neq \epsilon_{-k}$.
 A well-known example of such nonreciprocal current response is the magnetochiral anisotropy~\cite{Rikken2001}, which requires a magnetic field or magnetization to realize the $k$-asymmetric band structure.
-Accordingly, nonreciprocal current response in time-reversal broken systems has been extensively studied both theoretically~\cite{Morimoto2016,Wakatsuki2018,Hoshino2018,Watanabe2020,Watanabe2021,Das2023,Kaplan2024} and experimentally~\cite{Ideue2017,Yokouchi2017,Wakatsuki2017,Yasuda2019,Itahashi2020,Zhang2020,Zhao2020,Nakamura2025,Li2021,Wang2022,Wakamura2024}.
-While these studies are based on Bloch electrons with finite lifetime, there are several approaches to derive nonreciprocal current response in time-reversal symmetric systems by incorporating additional effects.
+Accordingly, nonreciprocal current response in TR broken systems has been extensively studied both theoretically~\cite{Morimoto2016,Wakatsuki2018,Hoshino2018,Watanabe2020,Watanabe2021,Das2023,Kaplan2024} and experimentally~\cite{Ideue2017,Yokouchi2017,Wakatsuki2017,Yasuda2019,Itahashi2020,Zhang2020,Zhao2020,Nakamura2025,Li2021,Wang2022,Wakamura2024}.
+While these studies are based on Bloch electrons with finite lifetime, there are several approaches to derive nonreciprocal current response in TR symmetric systems by incorporating additional effects.
 For example, electron interactions can lead to a band modification dependent on the applied electric field, which induces nonreciprocal current \cite{Morimoto2018}.
-It is also shown that inversion symmetry breaking can lead to skew scattering, which is a $k$-asymmetric scattering process and induces nonreciprocal current~\cite{Isobe2020}.
-This naturally raises a basic question: is nonreciprocal current truly impossible in time-reversal symmetric systems by solely considering Bloch electrons with finite lifetime?
+Another example is skew scattering and side jump induced by inversion symmetry breaking, which provide $k$-asymmetric scattering processes and generate nonreciprocal current~\cite{Isobe2020,Varshney2026}.
+The common feature of these approaches is that they invoke additional effects beyond a description based solely on Bloch electrons.
+This naturally raises a basic question: can nonreciprocal current arise under TR symmetry within the Bloch-electron description alone?

-By contrast, when it comes to AC response, the shift current~\cite{Sipe2000} is a well-known example of nonreciprocal optical response in time-reversal symmetric systems.
-The shift current is a photocurrent generated by interband optical excitation, and originates from the real-space displacement of a wave packet during the transition, encoded in the shift vector $R$.
-This example suggests that nonreciprocal response can arise from the geometric structure of Bloch wave functions, even in time-reversal symmetric systems.